seanpreston/quaderno-api/README.md

 * [Taxes] (https://github.com/quaderno/quaderno-api/blob/master/sections/taxes.md)

 ## Rate limiting

-You can perform up to 2000 requests per month for account.
-If you exceed this limit, you'll get a `403 Forbiden` response for subsequent requests.
+There is a time limit of 100 API calls per 15 seconds.
+We reserve the right to tune the limitations, but they are always set high enough to allow a well-behaving interactive program to do its job.
+If you exceed this rate limit you will receive a HTTP 503 (Service Unavailable).

-The following headers will inform you about the daily limit and your remaining requests.
+To make it easier for your application to determine if it is being rate-limited, or if it is likely to be in the future, we've added the following HTTP headers to successful responses:

-* X-RateLimit-Limit
+* X-RateLimit-Reset
 * X-RateLimit-Remaining

 ## Pagination